Imereti: History

+In ancient times, the region was a part of the Kingdom of Colchis, until it was conquered by the Kingdom of Pontus.
+After the Third Mithridatic War, Colchis was under loose Roman control, and unsuccessfully revolted in 69 AD under Anicetus.
+After the collapse of Colchis, the kingdom of Lazica was established in 131 AD as a Roman vassal.
+Tzath I was the first Christian king of Lazica, being baptized in Constantinople in 523 AD, and fighting alongside Eastern Roman emperor Justinian I in the Iberian War.
+In 541 AD, the region became the theatre of the Lazic War between Justinian I and Sasanian Persian emperor Khosrow I.

-In late antiquity and early Middle Ages the ancient western Georgian kingdom of Egrisi existed on the territory of Imereti.
-Its king declared Christianity as an official religion of Egrisi in 523 AD.
-In 975-1466 Imereti was part of the united Georgian Kingdom.
-Since its disintegration in the 15th century, Imereti was an independent kingdom.
+Between 750 and 985, Imereti was ruled by a dynasty of native princes, but was devastated by hostile incursions, reviving only after it became united to Georgia.
+After the Mongol invasions of Georgia, Imereti was intermittently part of the independent Kingdom of Western Georgia, until being reunited in 1415 as the Duchy of Samokalako under the united Georgian Kingdom.
+Since that kingdom's disintegration in the 15th century, Imereti was an independent kingdom from 1466 onwards.

-In the 17th-18th centuries, the kingdom of Imereti experienced frequent invasions by the Turks and paid patronage to the Ottoman Empire until 1810, when it was invaded and annexed by the Russian Empire.
-The last King of Imereti was Solomon II (1789-1810).
+In the 17th–18th centuries, the kingdom of Imereti experienced frequent invasions by the Turks and paid patronage to the Ottoman Empire until 1810, when it was invaded and annexed by the Russian Empire.
+The last King of Imereti was Solomon II (1789–1810).

 From 1918 to 1921, Imereti was part of the independent Democratic Republic of Georgia.
-Within the USSR, the region was part of the Transcaucasian SFSR from 1922–1936, and part of the Georgian SSR from 1936–1991.
+Within the USSR, the region was part of the Transcaucasian SFSR from 1922 to 1936, and part of the Georgian SSR from 1936 to 1991.
 Since Georgian independence in 1991, Imereti has been a region of Georgia with Kutaisi as the regional capital.